 Basic statistical characteristics of hydrological data; probability and distributions; parameters estimation techniques; linear and non-linear equations and coefficients estimation; maximum probable values.

-2112635 Stochastic Processes in 3(3-0-9) Hydrology and Hydraulics
+2112635 Stochastic Processes in 3(3-0-9) Hydrology and Hydraulics Condition : Prerequisite 2112631 or Consent of Faculty

 Basic characteristics of time series; time series analysis and synthesis; prediction and forecasting.